sahilIT2020/docs-3.0.1/source/admin-guide/scim-uma.md

 ##Installation

-* Install Gluu Server CE following the [Installation Guide](../installation-guide/index.md) and remember to install `Asimba` while running the setup script.
+* Install Gluu Server CE following the [Installation Guide](../installation-guide/index.md).
 The setup script prepares the configuration necessary for SCIM UMA RS endpoints and SCIM UMA RP client and [this template](https://github.com/GluuFederation/community-edition-setup/blob/master/templates/scim.ldif) is used.